jezzarax/jezzarax.github.io/cv.md

 Growing team technical excellence and data-driven innovation for multiple insurance-oriented projects in complex a cross-branch environment.

 * Gradually introduced a number of technologies and development approaches to enable team's process and product scalability.
 That resulted in smaller development iterations and more reliable delivery of products.
-* Drove smooth migration of data products from an on-premise infrastructure into the cloud while keeping the services uninterrupted.
+* I drove smooth migration of data products from an on-premise infrastructure into the cloud while keeping the services uninterrupted.
 * Developed an MLOps application framework which increased the team velocity by streamligning backlog.